Structured Data Clear Signing Format

 }

-In this example, the context section indicates that the ERC-7730 file should only be applied to the Example smart contract whose deployment addresses are provided and only if they match the reference ABI.
-Note that the ABI is used to define unique path references to fields being formatted in the display.formats
+In this example, the context section indicates that the ERC-7730 file should only be applied to the Example smart contract whose deployment addresses are provided.
+Once the contract is matched, wallets use the display.formats entry itself to derive the function selector, parameter layout, and user-facing labels.

 - Provide displayable information about the recipient of the contract call / message